 The founder of The Healing House, born again Christian Meredith Raymonde, established the centre as a refuge for women who are victims of domestic violence.
 One year later it transformed into a rehabilitation centre for women needing a bed as part of their bail or parole conditions.

-The Healing House is a registered charity and charges around 80 per cent of the women’s Centrelink payment.
+The Healing House is a registered charity and charges around 80% of the women’s Centrelink payment.

 “Flies stuck to all the benches”